-L0 4, 5 Exercise 13-15A Comprehensive analysis
+Exercise 9-15 Comprehensive analysis

-The December 31, 2012, balance sheet for Kessler Corporation is presented here.
+The December 31, 2012, balance sheet for Kessler Inc. is presented here.
 These are the only accounts on Kessler's balance sheet.
-Amounts indicated by question marks (?) can be calculated using the following additional information.
+Amounts indicated by question marks (?) can be calculated using the additional information following the balance sheet.